alexdd55/SyncAppleCalendars/README.md

-# 🗓️ Exchange → Apple Calendar Sync (macOS AppleScript)
+# 🗓️ Apple Calender Exchange → iCloud Calendar Sync (macOS AppleScript)

-An AppleScript that automatically synchronizes your Exchange calendar with an Apple calendar.
+An AppleScript that automatically synchronizes your Exchange calendar - configured in Apple Calendar - with an iCould calendar.

-It only copies new or changed appointments (delta sync), covers the last 90 days and the next 30 days, and optionally maintains a log in the Documents folder.
+It only copies new or changed appointments (delta sync), covers the last n days and the next 30 days, and optionally maintains a log in the Documents folder.

+I created this to meet company requirements, to NOT log in to exchange from non-company devices.

 ---